acaua/4156-PublicPreAssignment/assignment.md

 * 90 > Score >= 80 - Class Borderline
 * 80 > Score - Class Fail

+## Submission
+You will submit your assignment in a git repository.
+Students enrolled in the class and students on the wait list will receive

 ## Waiver Specific Instructions (Not Class Students)
 Students that have previously taken a software engineering class may be allowed to waive the class.
 Students wishing to waive the class have two extra deliverables in addition to the programming assignment.
 You must submit unit tests and corresponding test coverage metrics for this assignment, and you must submit structural and behavioral diagrams of your design.

 ## Note for Students with Industry Experience
 Students with sufficient documented industrial software engineering experience, but no prior formal software engineering course for the waiver, will be allowed to count COMS W6123 (Programming Environments and Software Tools), offered in Spring 2015, towards the software systems track requirements in lieu of 4156 if they achieve a B+ or higher in 6123.
 These students must also complete the waiver version of this preliminary assignment.